urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 <a name="formatting"></a>

 ## 2. Formatting data for an Autologistic model
-For this example, we will use data collected by the UWIN Chicago.
+For this example, we will use data collected by the UWIN Chicago contained within the `autoOcc` package.
 We will specifically look at changes in Virginia opossum occupancy across four seasons using the package `autoOcc`.
 Like a static occupancy model, we will need a column for 'sites' and 'visits' (or 'occasions' if data is collapsed).
 We will also need a new column which describes the temporal sampling period, in this case 'season'.

 | season  | site | occ_1 | occ... | occ_J |
 |---------|------|-------|--------|-------|